ChromeRHack/Unenrollment-Toolkit/README.md

 # Things to Fix in chronological order.
 Top to bottom
 - murkmod-devmode.sh doesn't work cause image-patcher.sh doesn't work cause for some reason recovery image was like fuck this and dissapeared.
+Almost done fixing need to TEST to confirm
 Currently trying to speed up test time with recovery-download function.  continue debugging soon.
 - mush doesn't install and doesn't launch.
 (Obvious)
 - ~we will start croshunblocker when chrome starts by spoofing chrome like we did with tpmc.~ NO do this with an extension.
 Murkmod already solved it.
 We're idiots.
 - Remember to put info for skids at the bottom of the inevitable faq